Supported by Johnson & Johnson Consumer Inc.

 Deadline: October 16, 2017

-The AADR Joseph Lister Award for New Investigators is managed by the American Association for Dental Research (AADR) and supported by Johnson & Johnson Consumer Inc..
-This new Awards Competition was created to award young investigators in the IADR North American Region (American, Canadian and Mexican Divisions), with original research in oral disease prevention or oral health promotion.
+The AADR/CADR Joseph Lister Award for New Investigators is managed by the American Association for Dental Research (AADR) and supported by Johnson & Johnson Consumer Inc..
+This new Awards Competition was created to award young investigators in the American and Canadian Divisions of the IADR with original research in oral disease prevention or oral health promotion.

 The award is for new investigators within 10 years of their first academic appointment.
 Research must have been initiated and conducted during this time.